docker/docs/docker-hub/official_images.md

 The Official Images team, with help from community contributors, formally review each proposal and provide feedback to the author.
-This initial review process may require a bit of back and forth before the proposal is accepted.
+This initial review process may require a bit of back-and-forth before the proposal is accepted.

 There are also subjective considerations during the review process.
 These subjective concerns boil down to the basic question: "is this image generally useful?"
-For example, the [python](https://hub.docker.com/_/python/) Official Image is "generally useful" to the large Python developer community, whereas an obscure text adventure game written in Python last week is not.
+For example, the [python](https://hub.docker.com/_/python/) Official Image is "generally useful" to the larger Python developer community, whereas an obscure text adventure game written in Python last week is not.